-Geocaching is an outdoor adventure game similar to a treasure hunt played with a GPS device.
+Geocaching is an outdoor adventure game, similar to a treasure hunt but played with a GPS device.
 The basic idea is to locate hidden containers, called geocaches, and then share your experiences online.
-There are over a million active geocaches around the world!
-With the Richland County’s Drains Aren’t Dumps series you can learn ways to keep Columbia’s rivers clean while experiencing local public art and seeking fun caches.
+There are more than a million active geocaches around the world!
+Through Richland County’s Drains Aren’t Dumps series, you can learn ways to keep Columbia’s rivers clean while experiencing local public art and seeking fun caches.

 - Download a Drains Aren’t Dumps Passport.

-- If you are not already registered to geocache, go to geocaching.com, create a log-in and find the GPS coordinates and additional information for the Drains Aren’t Dumps locations.
+- If you are not already registered for geocaching, go to geocaching.com, create a log-in and find the GPS coordinates and additional information for the Drains Aren’t Dumps locations.

 - When you find a Drains Aren’t Dumps cache, log your name and any comments on the logbook inside the container.
 Also, fill in your Drains Aren’t Dumps Passport with the code unique to that particular cache, also located within the container.

-To receive your Drains Aren’t Dumps coin, email firstname.lastname@example.org with a photo on your completed passport to arrange whether the coin can be picked up or will be mailed to you.
+To receive your Drains Aren’t Dumps coin, email email@example.com with a photo of your completed passport to arrange to pick up your coin or have it mailed to you.
 You need only complete two of the three caches on your passport to get a coin!